-- The Label Cloud administrator gives the external integrator access to the cloud trigger in Control Center.
-When done, the Label Cloud administrator sends the external integrator the corresponding integrator key. - See section Setting up Cloud Trigger Access for the External integrator for details. - 3.
-The external integrator joins the Developer Portal to bring the customer's business system and the Label Cloud together.
+- The NiceLabel Cloud administrator gives the external integrator access to the cloud trigger in Control Center.
+When done, the NiceLabel Cloud administrator sends the external integrator the corresponding integrator key. - The external integrator joins the Developer Portal to bring the customer's business system and the NiceLabel Cloud together.